Nine Mile Ride, Wokingham, RG40 3AT

 During RE this term, we will be exploring these questions:

-AT2 - Then the focus switches to explaining the weather and creating forecasts and identifying the different seasons.
+SpT2 - Then the focus switches to exploring food and creating menus.

-History - we will be starting off the term looking at Ancient Egyptians and Egypt.
+History - we will be starting off the term looking at the Anglo-Saxons and Scots.

-Geography - then we will move onto exploring the depths of the rainforest.
+Geography - after that, we will move onto exploring the question: where does our food and energy come from?

-Art and DT are very intertwined this term and our focus is linked very closely to the Ancient Egyptian history topic.
-We will be looking at different artists to mimic their styles and using a variety of mediums including pencils, charcoal and water paints.
-As the term goes one, we will be using clay too...
+Art and DT are very intertwined this term and our focus is textiles where we will be creating a piece of bunting for the Year 4 classroom, demonstrating our sewing skills.
+We will also be looking at different artists to mimic their styles and using a variety of mediums including pencils, charcoal and water paints.
+In addition to this, we will start to explore horticulture in preparation for the summer term.

 PLEASE REMEMBER YOUR ART APRONS!